 The most common form of arthritis is osteoarthritis.
 This is caused when the cartilage around the joints wears down, either due to age or overuse.
 This causes pain in the joint, as the cartilage is no longer acting as the thick cushion that it once was.
 Without a cushion, the bones grind together, which in turn can cause the joint to become stiff and achy.
 Rheumatoid arthritis, also referred to as “inflammatory arthritis,” is also fairly common, but it is an autoimmune disease that can affect the joints on both sides of the body, and it is typically more prevalent in females than males.

 Arthritis can be managed with the help of our highly trained staff.
 We will assess if exercises and specialized movements will be beneficial in providing pain relief for your arthritis during everyday activities, and help you prevent injuring yourself in the future.
 Your physical therapist will also help you increase your range of motion in your arthritic joints.
-If you are suffering from arthritis, or you think you may be experiencing arthritic symptoms, contact our office today at West Tisbury, MA to schedule a consultation.
+If you are suffering from arthritis, or you think you may be experiencing arthritic symptoms, contact our office today at Edgartown, MA to schedule a consultation.